eclipse-edc/docs/docs/developer/decision-records/2023-09-06-identity-trust/README.md

-The protocol specifications (i.e. documents that define the message exchanges) for the Identity and Trust System will be transferred to the [Eclipse Dataspace Working Group](https://www.eclipse.org/org/workinggroups/dataspace-charter.php) for formal standardization.
+The protocol specifications (i.e. documents that define the message exchanges) for the Identity and Trust System will be transferred to the [Eclipse Dataspace Working Group](https://www.eclipse.org/org/workinggroups/dataspace-charter.php) for standardization.
 The EDC will track changes to the protocol specifications as they undergo standardization.

 ## Impact